Does this sound familiar?

 2. Your brain feels like a pile of mush.
 You can’t think straight.

 4. You say words that are close to what you mean, but not exactly.
-You just can’t seem to pull the right words from your brain anymore.
-“Brownie” becomes “candy” and “Where’s my coat?” becomes just a vague gesture.
+There are longer-than-normal pauses between your words.

 7. You may feel physically unwell.
 Some introverts describe getting headaches, muscle aches, dizziness, or upset stomachs.